Skip to content

 When should I see a psychiatrist for depression?

 A primary care clinician can manage many cases of depression.
-A psychiatrist is worth involving when the diagnosis is unclear, when there is a question of bipolar disorder, when two or more medications have not worked, or when symptoms include suicidal thoughts.
+A psychiatrist is worth involving when the diagnosis is unclear, when there's a question of bipolar disorder, when two or more medications haven't worked, or when symptoms include suicidal thoughts.

 Last reviewed March 15, 2026.